70s Programme: Manchester Musicians Collective

 In an era when the macho posturing of some bands could be accompanied by mayhem in the stalls or on the dance-floor, the Collective promotions were remarkably well-behaved affairs.
 This perhaps was the result of the cooperative ethos and demeanor of the organisers and the calming influence and mature reputation of Band on the Wall and its management, with its genial boss, Steve Morris.

 A few of the participants, such as Mick Hucknall, went on to fame and fortune.
 For some others the experience was life-changing in other ways, giving them confidence to pursue careers or hobbies, in music or in other fields.
-More than 30 years on, many of the musicians of the Collective are still writing, recording and playing in bands; some of their recordings can be heard on the Collective’s MySpace site:
+More than 30 years on, many of the musicians of the Collective are still writing, recording and playing in bands.

 The first Collective album, ‘A Manchester Collection.’ was released in 1979.
 This was on Object Music, the record label of Steve Solamar, of Spherical Objects, who chose the line-up for the album.
 The second album.
 ‘Unzipping The Abstract.’ was released in 1980, on the Collective’s own label.